kubernetes-study-guide/Kubernetes-Study-Guide/32a_resource_quotas/README.md

 # Pod Quotas

 The containers pod might need a minimum amount of cpu+ram in order to work properly.
 If so then you can specify them with the `pod.spec.containers.resources.requests` settings.
-Also you can set the maximum amount of cpu+ram your pod's containers are allowed to use, with the `pod.spec.containers.resources.limits` setting, in case your container unexpected and starts using too much hardware resources which in turn could have a knock on impact on other things running on your kube cluster.
+Also you can set the maximum amount of cpu+ram your pod's containers are allowed to use, with the `pod.spec.containers.resources.limits` setting, in case your container unexpected starts using too much hardware resources which in turn could have a knock on impact on other things running on your kube cluster.

 ```yaml
 ---